zahrabakhshalizadeh/maryrosecook.com/_posts/2013-07-16-little-lisp-interpreter.md

 ---
 [Little Lisp][1] is an interpreter that supports function invocation, lambdas, lets, ifs, numbers, strings, a few library functions, and lists.
 I wrote it for a lightning talk at [Hacker School][2] to show how easy it is to write an interpreter.
 The [code][1] is 116 lines of JavaScript.
 I will explain how it works.

-First, let&#8217;s learn some Lisp.
+First, let's learn some Lisp.

 An atom, the simplest Lisp form: